 This is fra.europa.eu, the official website of the European Union Agency for Fundamental Rights (FRA).
 It is managed by the web team in the Agency's Communication Department, and provides a wide range of information about the FRA's work, including its research and surveys, publications, events, co-operation activities and more.

-In addition to this website, the FRA also maintains two online databases of fundamental rights-related information, which are:
+In addition to this website, the FRA also maintains an e-learning platform.

 We have also developed a version of the Charterpedia specially for mobile devices such as tablets and smartphones.
 To access it, go to the following URL on your mobile device:

 This site uses modern web standards (HTML5 and CSS3) developed by the World Wide Web Consortium (W3C), the international body responsible for web-related standards.
 It is viewable in all modern browsers and mobile devices, and is designed to also work in older browsers, although the full functionality may not be available.
 If you are using an older browser and experience any difficulties with the site, you may wish to consider upgrading your browser.

 Technical requirements for the FRA data visualisation tool

 We are committed to making this site as accessible as possible for all users, including those with disabilities.
 For more details, please see our accessibility section.